ArendPeter/JavaGuide/mydoc/2b_UnderstandTheCode.md

 5. System.out.println("Hello World");
 ~~~

-This is the only line that’s executed in our main method.
-System.out.println() is a method that is used to print things to the console.
+This is the only line that’s executed in our main method. `System.out.println()` is a method that is used to print things to the console.
 It takes a String (covered in Chapter 3) as an input.
-Whenever you have text which should be seen as a series of words (formally called Strings) as opposed to Java code you use the “ ” quotations.
+Whenever you have text which should be seen as a series of words (formally called Strings) as opposed to Java code you use the double quotes `“ ”` quotations.
 Here we’re saying that Hello World is a String so we put it in quotations.

 To print more lines to the console you can just call this method multiple times.